Wojak Finance Price Tops $0.0034 on Major Exchanges (WOJ)

-Wojak Finance (WOJ) traded 0.5% higher against the US dollar during the one day period ending at 23:00 PM E.T. on March 22nd.
-Wojak Finance has a market cap of $16.37 million and approximately $8,192.93 worth of Wojak Finance was traded on exchanges in the last 24 hours.
-During the last week, Wojak Finance has traded down 30.9% against the US dollar.
-One Wojak Finance token can currently be purchased for about $0.0034 or 0.00000005 BTC on popular exchanges.
+Wojak Finance (WOJ) traded 4.8% lower against the dollar during the 24 hour period ending at 23:00 PM ET on March 26th.
+Wojak Finance has a total market capitalization of $16.44 million and $14,208.97 worth of Wojak Finance was traded on exchanges in the last day.
+One Wojak Finance token can now be bought for about $0.0034 or 0.00000005 BTC on major cryptocurrency exchanges.
+Over the last week, Wojak Finance has traded up 4.4% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.